julianahand/Final-Project/README.md

 Use the arrow keys to move your character through the building and avoid enemies.

 ## Impediments
-Issues with implementation of skinning within Blender and solely virtual collaboration.
+Issues with implementation of skinning within Blender.
+Challenges collaborating through solely virtual communication.
 When trying to merge different branches together, problems would arise such as the player falling through the floor or the pause menu being deleted.
+We underestimated the severity of the time constraint compared to our ambitions with the project.

 ## Implementation
-Built using Godot 3.2.3 and Blender 2.92.0
+Built using Godot 3.2.3 and Blender 2.92.0, WASD mappings

+Wall, floor and ceiling textures were downloaded from cc0textures.com

+Fonts "FreckleFace-Regular" and "ZillaSlab-Regular" were downloaded from Google Fonts

+Coin sound effect by Free-Rush on freesound.org

+All Music by Patrick de Arteaga (patrickdearteaga.com)

+Other assets were downloaded from kenney.nl

 ## References
 Inspired by "Outlast" by Red Barrels